Craft Luminary Oral Histories Listing (PDF)

 Emily talked about her development as an artist and her life as an educator.
 She related how the KGAC was a unique organization because it welcomed both artists and craftspeople and how the Guild sought to be inclusive in membership from college educated to mountain people who had learned skills from family members.
 Transcript (part 1) Transcript (part 2) Video (part 1) Video (part 2)

-Fred Shepherd spent most of his career teaching ceramics at Murray State University.
+Fred Shepard spent most of his career teaching ceramics at Murray State University.
 In retirement from teaching he continues to run a ceramic studio outside of Murray.
 He is a past KGAC president.

 Neil Di Teresa